Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 ### Home Page
 Manual testing was conducted on the following elements of the [Home Page](index.html):

- - All the elements are responsive (header, footer, cards).
+ - All the elements are responsive (header, footer, carousel).
  - The buttons in the Navbar turns into smaller buttons ordered in the same way.
    <details><summary>Home Page</summary>
     <img src="readme_files/testing/user_stories/manual_testing/home.gif">